Free Tool

 Is this CRS calculator free to use?

 Yes.
-Our CRS calculator and Express Entry points calculator are completely free and ungated, with no email or sign-up required.
+Our CRS calculator and Express Entry points calculator are completely free to use.
 You can run your score as many times as you like and model different scenarios, then get in touch only if you want an RCIC to review your profile.

 How is the CRS score calculated?